abhiagarwal18/CS-F214-Assignment-1/readme.txt

 Queries involve nodes that have been mentioned in the weight data.

 Question 2a - sublist
-None.
+Input elements of list are numbers.

 Question 2b - has_triplicate
-None.
+Input elements of list are numbers.

 Question 2c - remove_nth
-N>0 in the queries.
+N > 0 in the queries.

 Question 2d - remove_every_other
 None.